Loading...

 M

 While top is running, pressing M sorts the process list by memory usage.
-This helps you quickly identify memory-heavy workloads when the box feels slow due to pressure on RAM or cache behavior.
+Use this when the system feels slow due to RAM pressure or aggressive cache churn.

 # Expected result: